 Revenues from mass housing sales through Laguna Properties Holdings, Inc. (LPHI) amounted to P1.8 billion or 10% of total.
 While LPHI's sales booking increased by 6% to 1,536 units in 2004, mass housing revenues slightly declined by 4% due to the still low revenues recognized from medium-rise condominium projects given their early stage of construction.
 In addition, there were more high-value commercial lots sold in 2003.
 LPHI's affordable line accounted for nearly two-thirds of sales volume in 2004.
 These products, priced at P750,000 to P1.8 million per unit, came primarily from projects like Sta.
 Catalina Village (Dasmariñas, Cavite), San Francisco Village (Sto.
 Tomas, Batangas) and Villa Sta.
 Monica (Lipa, Batangas).
 LPHI's affordable condominium line, while still a relatively new product, has also been well-received.
-The first and second towers of One Aeropolis in Sucat, Parañaque were 97% and 76% taken-up, respectively, while newly-launched Aeropolis 2 New Manila, Quezon City was 13% taken-up by year-end.
+The first and second towers of One Aeropolis in Sucat, Parañaque were 97% and 76% taken-up, respectively, while newly-launched Aeropolis Two in New Manila, Quezon City was 13% taken-up by year-end.

-Revenues from the sale of middle-income residential units through Community Innovations, Inc. (CII) amounted to P1.3 billion, representing a 97% year-on-year growth and accounting for 7% of Ayala Land's consolidated revenues.
+Revenues from the sale of core-middle income residential units through Community Innovations, Inc. (CII) amounted to P1.3 billion, representing a 97% year-on-year growth and accounting for 7% of Ayala Land's consolidated revenues.
 Driving growth in the core-mid segment were new sales and construction accomplishment at The Columns.
 The project's nearly fully sold first tower was topped off while the second and third towers, 78% and 69% taken up as of end-2004, were 49% and 12% complete, respectively.
 Serendra (District 2) and Verdana Mamplasan, both launched in 2004, also contributed to the growth.
 Of the 416 lots offered for sale at Verdana Mamplasan, 34% has been taken up.
 Soon, CII will launch house-and-lot packages within this project.

-Two wholly-owned subsidiaries, Makati Development Corporation (MDC) and Ayala Property Management Corporation (APMC), continued to service Company projects.
-MDC and APMC also serviced third-party clients from which they derived combined revenues of about P1.0 billion, contributing 5% to consolidated revenues.
-This represents a 30% year-on-year growth, with various MDC projects for BCDA and Manila Water, as well as Market!
+Two wholly-owned subsidiaries, Makati Development Corporation and Ayala Property Management Corporation, continued to service Company projects.
+Revenues from construction projects of wholly-owned Makati Development Corporation contributed P1.0 billion, or 5% of consolidated revenues.
+This represents a 30% year-on-year growth, with various projects for BCDA and Manila Water, as well as Market!
 Market! and Ayala Greenfield Estates, accounting for the increase.